-Explode the Code® is a series of 14 phonics workbooks that can either be used as your primary teaching tool or a supplement to another basic phonics program such as Alpha Phonics, Noah Webster’s Reading Handbook, Happy Phonics, or Phonics Pathways.
-Some families also use Explode the Code with older children who have a weak phonics foundation.
-While phonic decoding skills are the primary focus, reading comprehension and vocabulary also get some attention.
+Explode The Code® is a series of 14 phonics workbooks that can either be used as your primary teaching tool or a supplement to another basic phonics program such as Alpha Phonics, Noah Webster’s Reading Handbook, Happy Phonics, or Phonics Pathways.
+It can work as your primary teaching tool because it has both a solid coverage of phonics and a surprisingly large amount of reading practice.
+Some families also use Explode The Code with older children who have a weak phonics foundation.
+While phonics decoding skills are the primary focus, reading comprehension and vocabulary also get some attention.

 Books are printed in black and white.
 They feature large print and less of it per page than some other phonics workbooks, making them a good choice for children who can do only limited amounts of writing or have trouble focusing.

 Students should be able to do most work independently once someone has read the instructions for that page to them.
 After a while, students will become familiar with the types of exercises and will seldom need even that assistance.

 These workbooks each teach selected phonetic concepts rather than covering most or all of them in each book.
 Students learn all phonetic concepts by completing Books 1 through 8.
 The content of each is as follows: Book 1 - short vowels and short-vowel words; Book 2 - initial and final consonant blends; Book 3 - one-syllable words that end with a long vowel or the letter y, silent-e rule, and vowel and consonant digraphs; Book 4 - vowel digraphs, syllable division, suffixes, and compound words; Book 5 - word families, three-letter blends, qu, ey, and the three sounds of ed; Book 6 - more difficult diphthongs and r-controlled vowels; Book 7 - soft c and g, silent letters, the sounds of ear, ei, eigh, and the digraph ph; Book 8 - suffixes and irregular endings.